Lala Meredith-Vula

-Lala Meredith-Vula (born 1966) is an English and Albanian Kosovian artist and photographer.
-In 1988 she was included in the Damien Hirst-led Freeze exhibition.
+Lala Meredith-Vula (born 1966) is an English and Albanian artist.
+She was part of the Damien Hirst-led Freeze exhibition in 1988 after her graduation from Goldsmiths College, University of London.
 Lala is a professor at De Montfort University, Leicester.

 Life and work

 Lala Meredith-Vula was born in Sarajevo and moved to England in 1970.
-She attended Trent University, Nottingham (1984–85) and Goldsmiths College (1985–88), then the University of Priština, Kosovo, for postgraduate studies.
+She attended Nottingham Trent University, Nottingham (1984–85) and Goldsmiths College, University of London (1985–88), then the University of Prishtina, Kosova (1988–90), for postgraduate studies.

 In 1988, she was one of the exhibitors in the exhibition Freeze, organised by Damien Hirst which showcased the work of many of the artists who were later to become known as the Young British Artists.
-Since then Lala has exhibited widely internationally and was recently part of the 2017 Documenta 14 exhibition.
+Since then Lala has exhibited widely internationally and was part of both the 48th Venice Biennale and the 2017 documenta 14 exhibition.

 From 1989, she has lectured at various colleges in the United Kingdom, United States and Kosovo.
 In 1995, she set up the first photography department at the University of Tirana, Albania, and in 2000 a photography department at Priština University.

 A particularly significant experience for Meredith-Vula was a series of photographs in Kosovo showing haystacks built by Albanian farmers.
 The juxtaposition of her cosmopolitan art experience with her provincial origin, asking the question "What is art?", provided a resolution of the two:

 She has also photographed women in Turkish baths over a two-year period (6 months of which was gaining permission), and a series showing women standing and moving beneath the surface of water.
 She has explained this: